AvinashSubhash/Airbus-ship-detection/README.md

 1. Scope & task

-2. Data flow diagram – high level
+2. Data flow diagram â€“ high level

 3. Features to be used